awslabs/lambda-streams-to-firehose/README.md

 # Configuration

 This Lambda function uses either Tag information from Amazon Kinesis Stream, or a convention to determine which Delivery Stream to forward to.
-If Kinesis Streams are used, the delivery stream can have any name, and to Tag the Stream for Firehose Delivery, simply run the ```tagKinesisStream.sh``` script:
+If Kinesis Streams are used, the delivery stream can have any name, and to Tag the Stream for Firehose Delivery simply run the ```tagKinesisStream.sh``` script:

 ```
 tagStream.sh <My Kinesis Stream> <My Firehose Delivery Stream> <region>